 Click Here for tab for Love Me Do by The Beatles

 Of course, pretty much every Beatles song is appropriate for a list of guitar songs for beginners, but Love Me Do in particular is the perfect example of a simple tune you can learn in just a few minutes.
 It hit the number 1 spot in the US, going platinum with over 1 million copies sold.
-Rather hilariously the song was written by Paul McCartney when he was only 16, during a day when he skipped school and stayed home.
-Over the years it’s been covered in just about every genre and every instrument, even ukulele!
+Rather hilariously, the song was written by Paul McCartney when he was only 16, during a day when he skipped school and stayed home.
+Over the years, it’s been covered in just about every genre and on every instrument, even ukulele!

 This song is perfect for beginners, even as your very first song.
 It uses only 3 chords which are D, A, and E that are played in a simple strumming pattern.
 So if you only have a little time to practice, this is the one to learn!

 More Than Words by Extreme

 Click Here for tab for More Than Words by Extreme

 Rather unlike their usual style, and much more of a ballad-esque effort from their 1990 album Pornograffitti.
 The song describes a person who wants their partner to do more than simply say ‘I love you’ to prove they love them, as the term is often so overused it becomes meaningless.

 For this song you’ll need to tune your guitar down by 1 semitone on every string, which is easily doable and won’t cause any problems with string tension.
 This is a great workout and beginner rhythmic exercise as the strumming pattern requires you to deaden some notes with different intensities.

 Click Here for tab forMoves Like Jagger by Maroon 5